cecilia-afia/DriveToGaether/src/Serveur/REAMDE.md

 To run the client:
    -
-   - Connect to the server with Hamachi
+   - Join the netwotk of the server with Haguichi (Linux) or Hamachi (Windows)
-   - Wait for the server to be ready
+   - Wait for the server to be running
    - Retrieve the hostname (should be printed when the server is being runned) and pass it to the "host" variable in "clientSocket.py"
    - Retrieve the port number (should be printed when the server is being runned) and pass it to the "port" variable in "clientSocket.py"
    - Send the cutest message to the server you've got